nicolabalzano/SecureDroneComunication/README.md

-# Drone Control via MAVLink and MQTT
+# Drone Control via MAVLink and MQTT using TLS

 This project enables remote control of a MAVLink-compatible drone (e.g., ArduPilot) over an MQTT messaging bus.
 It allows for sending commands to the drone and receiving telemetry data through a secure MQTT connection.